Isabella Mattocks: Early life

-Hallam (later Mattocks) was baptised in Whitechapel in 1746 by Lewis and Sarah Hallam Douglass.
+Hallam (later Mattocks) was baptised in Whitechapel in 1746 by Lewis and Sarah Hallam.
 Her father and her uncle William were also actors.
 Her grandfather Thomas Hallam had been part of the Drury Lane company when he was killed in a dispute with fellow actor Charles Macklin during a performance.
-When her father and William decided to try acting in America they took three of Isabella's siblings, but she was left in the care of her aunt, Ann, and her husband John Barrington in England.
+When her parents and William decided to try acting in America in 1752 they took three of Isabella's siblings, but she was left in the care of her aunt, Ann, and her husband John Barrington in England.

 In 1762 she made her debut in the adult role of Juliet.
 For most of her childhood except for a few years at school she played small parts in the productions of the Covent Garden company of actors.
 When she was sixteen she joined the company and in 1765 she married her leading man George Mattocks.
 Hallam's guardians who she said treated her like true parents opposed the match for reasons that are not certain.